-This plan will deliver over 1,000 additional homes over the next five years, but it still leaves us over 900 homes short on what is needed.
+This plan will deliver over 1000 additional homes but it still leaves us over 900 homes short on what is needed.

 We believe, however, that we could start to meet this gap by being flexible and looking at alternative delivery vehicles.
 This approach could offer the potential to further develop our council land as a valuable asset and help us to consider a far more ambitious new-build programme across all tenures.
 This will also significantly contribute to the council's long term vision of creating more jobs, stimulate economic growth and help wider scale regeneration activities.

 Examples of alternative delivery models are shown in Table 2 below: